r-bk/tighterror/README.md

-# tighterror - compact error representation framework
+# tighterror - compact error types + codegen

 **tighterror** is a Rust library and a set of accompanying tools for compact representation of errors in Rust programs.